jjvanzon/JJs-Reference-Architecture/patterns.md

 ### SideEffects

-The [business layer](layers.md#business-layer) can execute `SideEffects` when altering data, for instance to store the *date time modified*, or set [default values](aspects.md#defaults), or automatically *generating a name*.
+The [business layer](layers.md#business-layer) can execute `SideEffects` when altering data, for instance to store the *date time modified*, or set [default values](aspects.md#defaults), or automatically generating a *name*.

 We could implement an interface [`ISideEffect`](api.md#jj-framework-business) for each `SideEffect`.
 It has only one method: `Execute`.
 But this allows us to have some sort of polymorphism over `SideEffects` so it is easier to execute multiple of them in a row, or to otherwise *generically* handle them.

 Using separate classes for `SideEffects` can create overview over pieces of logic, creative in nature, and prevent these special things from getting entangled with other code.

 `SideEffects` might evaluate conditions internally.
 The caller of the `SideEffect` class does not know what conditions it has.
 The `SideEffect` could skip over its own execution, when it wouldn't apply.
 This makes the `SideEffect` fully responsible for what happens or not.
-What a `SideEffect` does can depend on [status flags](aspects.md#entity-status-management) too.
+What a `SideEffect` does can depend on [status flagging](aspects.md#entity-status-management) too.

 ### LinkTo

 This pattern is about *bidirectional relationship synchronization*.
-It means for instance that if a parent property is set: `myProduct.Supplier = mySupplier`, then automatically the product is added to the child collection too: `mySupplier.Products.Add(myProduct)`.
+That means that if a parent property is set: `myProduct.Supplier = mySupplier`, automatically the product is added to the child collection too: `mySupplier.Products.Add(myProduct)`.

-To manage bidirectional relationships even when the underlying persistent technology does not do it for us, we could link [entities](#entities) with `LinkTo` methods.
-By calling the `LinkTo` methods, both ends of the relationship are updated together.
+To manage bidirectional relationships, even when the underlying persistent technology do it, we could link [entities](#entities) using `LinkTo` extension methods.
+By calling `LinkTo`, both ends of the relationship are updated together.
 Here is a template for a `LinkTo` method that works for `1-to-n` relationships.
-Beware that all the checks and list operations can come with performance penalties.
+Beware that all the checks and list operations do come with performance penalties.

 ```cs
 public static void LinkTo(this Child child, Parent parent)